-Type of Service Level Consumer Oriented and Asset Performance, Efficiency and Effectiveness Description System Average Interruption Duration Index or SAIDI is a measure of the total duration of interruptions experienced by the average consumer connected to Centralines' network each year.
+Type of Service Level Consumer Oriented and Asset Performance, Efficiency and Effectiveness Description System Average Interruption Duration Index (SAIDI) is a measure of the total duration of interruptions experienced by the average consumer connected to Centralines' network each year.
 SAIDI is measured in minutes.
 A SAIDI value of 100 means that the average customer would experience 100 minutes of interruptions per annum.
-SAIDI is one of two metrics used by the Commerce Commission to regulate network performance.
-Centralines' regulatory limit for SAIDI is currently 139.3 minutes per annum.
-Justification for targets In 2015/16 Centralines moved from simply targeting performance below the Commission's regulatory limit, to targeting performance within a range.
-The top of the selected range is the regulatory target (no incentives or penalties), while the bottom of the range is the regulatory collar (the value at which further SAIDI reduction is not incentivised).
+SAIDI is one of two performance metrics used by the Commerce Commission to regulate network performance.
+Under the new regulatory framework, SAIDI measures have been split between planned and unplanned.
+For planned outages Centralines has a five-year limit of 354.8 minutes which equates to an average of 70.96 minutes per year.
+For unplanned outages the Commerce Commission has set a target of 62.83 minutes with the limit of 83.61 minutes.
+Justification for targets Centralines targets a performance range.
+The top of the selected range is the regulatory limit, while the bottom of the range is the regulatory target.
 Centralines justifies this approach on the basis that the incentives regime provides a degree of guidance on the trade-off between price and quality that the Commission is seeking to establish.
 SAIDI in excess of the limit means that customers are receiving poorer network performance than they require.
-On the other hand, SAIDI performance consistently below the collar might imply that the EDB is overinvesting to deliver performance in excess of what customers require.
-Targets for beyond the current regulatory period have been calculated on the assumption that the quality regime does not change, and that Centralines performs at the midpoint of its range.
+On the other hand, SAIDI performance consistently below the target might imply that the EDB is overinvesting to deliver performance in excess of what customers require.
+Historical context The beginning of the new regulatory period in 2015/16 saw a number of changes to the Default Price Path (DPP) in relation to quality regulation.
+One of these changes was that the impact of planned outages was de-weighted by 50% in relation to unplanned outages.